deadlyvipers/dojo_rules/kill_list.md

 * Unformatted code
 * Repeated code blocks
 * Bad variable names
-* Need to work with the same version of software
+* I think people should to work with the same version of software